thumbnail image

 These sessions provide an opportunity for (early career and junior) researchers to present their global health research to an audience consisting of tropical doctors (in training), policy makers, NGOs and other academics and global health professionals.

 Want to get to know other researchers in the field of global health in a fun way?
 Or are you just really competitive and up for a challenging game?
-The TropQuiz takes place every year in (early) spring.
+The Global Health Pubquiz takes place every year in spring.

 So brush up your library of facts about global health, tropical medicine and research, music, movies and geography, and join us!